 The institutional structure of the MGC is yet to evolve properly.
-According to a preliminary concept paper approved by the MGC, Ministerial Meetings would be held annually back-to-back with the AMMs.
+According to a preliminary concept paper approved by the MGC, Ministerial Meetings would be held annually back-to-back with the Annual Ministerial Meetings (AMMs).
 The chairmanship will be rotated in alphabetical order.
 The country which serves as chair shall act as the Secretariat to carry out coordination and implementation of the Cooperation plan.

 Mekong Ganga Cooperation Activities